crim-ca/weaver/docs/source/package.rst

 As demonstrated, both contexts accept multiple formats for inputs.
 These effectively represent *supported formats* by the underlying application.
-The two :term:`MIME-types` selected for this example are chosen specifically to demonstrate how :term:`CWL` formats must be specified.
+The two :term:`Media-Types` selected for this example are chosen specifically to demonstrate how :term:`CWL` formats must be specified.
 More precisely, :term:`CWL` requires a real schema definition referencing to an existing ontology to validate formats, specified through the ``$namespaces`` section.
 Each format entry is then defined as a mapping of the appropriate namespace to the identifier of the ontology.
 Alternatively, you can also provide